MicrocontrollersDev/Alternatives/docs/latest/essential.md

     cost you prior to the new currency update.
 Essential now uses a new in-game currency in order to buy cosmetics, similar to Fortnite's V-Bucks.
 The amount of currency you can buy and the price of cosmetics is strategically placed so that you always have to buy more coins than you need to buy an item, forcing you to spend extra.
-This business practice is incredibly anticonsumer and profit driven.
+This business practice is incredibly anticonsumer and profit driven, and is much different from their previous, respectable scheme where you paid directly for the item you wanted.

-    Several users have also reported having their worlds/save files get completely corrupted due to Essential.
-While this seems to be rare, it's better to use the safer alternatives than risk getting your worlds deleted.

     Essential also tries to market itself as a mod library.
 Because of this, if another mod wants to use something Essential offers, all users of the mod are forced to install Essential alongside the original mod.
 There is no way